A Human-in-the-Loop Label Error Detection Framework Applied to Arabic-Script HTR Datasets: Experimental Setup

 \subsection{Training Setup and Evaluation}

 \paragraph{Training setup} All experiments were conducted on NVIDIA A100-SXM4-40GB GPUs using a CRNN architecture configured for Arabic-script handwriting.

-For each dataset, image preprocessing followed a standardized resizing and padding procedure to reduce shape distortion and ensure uniform input dimensions.
-Specifically, all line images were resized to the rounded average height and width (in whole pixels) of their respective training set, as reported in Table~\ref{tab:dataset_stats}.
-If an image exceeded these target dimensions, it was proportionally rescaled; otherwise, it was centered and padded with median pixel values.
-This approach preserved the aspect ratio while providing consistent spatial context across samples, which we observed stabilized training and improved recognition performance on longer text lines.
-In addition to resizing, we applied fixed horizontal padding of 64 pixels to the left and right sides of each line image, following a preprocessing strategy reported in prior work \cite{corbille2025applying}, which demonstrated improved recognition performance in CRNN-based line-level HTR.
+For each dataset, image preprocessing followed a standardized resizing and padding procedure to reduce shape distortion and preserve aspect ratio.
+All line images were resized to the rounded average height and width (in whole pixels) reported in Table~\ref{tab:dataset_stats}.
+Images exceeding these dimensions were proportionally rescaled; otherwise, they were centered and padded with median pixel values.

 To further regularize training and enhance robustness to handwriting variability, we applied a consistent set of data augmentations across all datasets.
-These include affine transformations (small rotation and skew), grid distortion, elastic deformation, Gaussian noise addition, brightness and contrast adjustment, and morphological operations (erosion and dilation).
+These include affine transformations (small rotation and skew), grid distortion, elastic deformation, Gaussian noise addition, brightness and contrast adjustment, and morphological operations.
 Such augmentations have been shown to improve generalization in HTR tasks by encouraging invariance to writer style, line curvature, and ink intensity.

 For each dataset, a separate CRNN model was trained for a maximum of 800 epochs with a batch size of 16 using the Adam optimizer and an initial learning rate of $5 \times 10^{-4}$.
-A multi-step learning rate scheduler reduced the learning rate by a factor of 0.1 at 50\% and 75\% of the total epochs.
+A multi-step learning rate scheduler reduced the learning rate by a factor of 0.1 at 50\% and 75\% of the maximum number of epochs.
 Early stopping with patience $P = 20$ epochs was applied based on validation CER to prevent overfitting.
-For each dataset, the model achieving the lowest CER on the validation set was selected for final evaluation on the test partition.
+For each dataset, the model achieving the lowest CER on the validation set was selected for evaluation on the test partition.

 \paragraph{Evaluation Metric} Recognition performance was assessed using the \textit{Character Error Rate (CER)}, the standard metric in HTR.
 CER is computed as the normalized Levenshtein (edit) distance between the predicted and ground-truth transcriptions, reflecting the proportion of character insertions, deletions, and substitutions required to match the prediction to the reference.
-Lower CER indicates higher transcription accuracy and provides a fine-grained measure of model performance at the character level.
+Lower CER indicates higher transcription accuracy.